abibou1/nodejs-authentication/README.md

 # Setting

-You will an .env file where you set goblal variables: API_PORT and MONGO_URI.
+You will an .env file where you set global variables: API_PORT and MONGO_URI.

-For example:
+For example:\
   API_PORT=8080 \
-  MONGO_URI=mongodb://127.0.0.1:27017 \
+  MONGO_URI=mongodb://127.0.0.1:27017

 # Running the project
   $ npm start\
-  or
+  or\
-  $ npm run dev\
+  $ npm run dev

 # API
 More information about the apis here:\